TurtleSmoke/IN104-miniWolfram/content/project/description/_index.en.md

 each token represents a single element of the input string, such as a number, an operator, or a parenthesis.
 This step also includes the detection of invalid tokens such as letters or special characters.

-The lexer is very helpful because manipulating strings directly is error-prone and can lead to many bugs.
+The program that performs lexical analysis is called a lexer.
 By using a lexer, you will be able to focus on the syntax and the evaluation of the expression without worrying about the lexical correctness of the input.

 ### Syntax analysis

 The syntax analysis is the second step of the project.
-It converts a sequence of tokens into a Reverse Polish Notation ( RPN) expression.
+It converts a sequence of tokens into a Reverse Polish Notation (RPN) expression.
 This process also includes the detection of invalid expressions such as missing operators or operands.

-The [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) is a mathematical notation in which every operator follows all of its operands, it removes the ambiguity of the infix notation.
+The [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) is a mathematical notation in which every operator follows all of its operands, it removes the ambiguity of operation priority in the commonly used notation (called infix notation).
 It makes the evaluation of the expression easier and removes the need for parentheses.
+For example, the expression `1 + 2 * 3` is represented by the following RPN expression: `1 2 3 * +`.

 You are free to use any algorithm to convert the infix expression into RPN, but you are advised to use the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm), as the pseudocode is provided in the